cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 * [Exploiting LD_PRELOAD](../notes/exploiting-ld-preload.md)
 * [Exploiting LD_LIBRARY_PATH](../notes/exploiting-ld-library-path.md)

-It’s also sometimes possible to conduct SQL injection-like attacks against LDAP servers.
-And, of course, there’s dynamic library injection in general.
+It's also sometimes possible to conduct SQL injection-like attacks against LDAP servers.
+And, of course, there's dynamic library injection in general.

 The through-line for these attacks on the web is lack of proper input validation.
-Locally, it’s about manipulating otherwise legitimate features (dynamic library loading) once a toehold has already been established.
+Locally, it's about manipulating otherwise legitimate features (dynamic library loading) once a toehold has already been established.

 Code signing is a guard against malicious dynamic libraries.
 As is compiling everything statically (which is not always possible, and has its own drawbacks).